tobeybill/TISATAFL/report/Report.md

 ---
 ## Process

-Prior literature has individually examined the impact of Director compensation and CEO compensation on firm performance, but there are less studies that examine both variables together.
-Our research uses logistic regression to calculate an expected value for director and CEO compensation through their determinants while controlling for firm size and year.
+A majority of the prior research on executive compensation and firm performance has either been CEO or Director compensation.
+They are not usually studied in tandem.
+Our research uses a Ridge model to calculate an expected value for director and CEO compensation through their determinants while controlling for firm size and year.
 The expected value is then compared to the actual compensation to determine under or over compensation.
-These variables are used to create for different cases.
+In our four performance analyses, we correlate them to firm performance after accounting for the control variables we created.

+Four cases

 1)  CEOs and Directors are both overcompensated.

 2)  CEO is overcompensated and Directors are undercompensated.

 3)  CEO is undercompensated and Directors are overcompensated.

 4)  CEOs and Directors are both undercompensated.

-These four cases are then correlated to firm performance after accounting for controls.

 ---

 ## Methodology

 ### Regression Analysis for Director and CEO Compensation

-The regressions for director and CEO compensation were ran separately, but the overarching process is the same.
+The regressions for director and CEO compensation were run separately, but the overarching process is the same.
+We used SciKit Learn libraries to create our data pipelines and optimize our hyper-parameters.​

-Through our research, we learned that firms of different sizes have varying payout structures to their executives and directors.
+Through our research, we learned that firms of different sizes have varying payout structures for their executives and directors.
 We split the firms into 3 different size categories to allow for individual treatment during the regressions.
 Small firms were categorized with a maximum market cap at $10 billion, followed by medium at $200 billion, and large anything over $200 billion.

-After splitting the firms in their respective bins, we ran a Ridge Regression on our determinants for compensation (Independent Variables) against director/CEO total compensation (Dependent variable).

-We used GridSearchCV to optimized each our models for the alpha and K value.
-After many iterations, the best_alpha function was used to pick the set of parameters that fit the data the best.
+After splitting the firms into their respective bins, we ran a Ridge Regression on our determinants for compensation (Independent Variables) against director/CEO total compensation (Dependent variable).
+We used GridSearchCV to optimize each of our models for the alpha and K values.
+After many iterations, the best_pipe function was used to pick the set of parameters that fit the data the best.

 **Removed heading**